-Children who are persistently getting to Time Out A and/or B will be placed on a Behaviour Tracker; parents will be informed.
+Children who are persistently getting to Time Out A, B or C may be placed on a Behaviour Tracker; parents will be informed.

 For children who get to Time Out C, further intervention may be necessary to support an improvement in behaviour.
-A 'team around the child' meeting will be held to include all key 'in-school' professionals to consider whether referral to any other agencies, such as, SEMH, SEND, Educational Psychologist, etc may be necessary.
-Parents will be informed and invited to a meeting with Inclusion Manager and/or the Headteacher to discuss arrangements and plans for supporting the child to remain included in class as much as possible.
+For children who repeatedly get to time out C a 'team around the child' meeting may be held to include all key 'in-school' professionals to consider whether referral to any other agencies, such as, SEMH, SEND, Educational Psychologist, etc. may be necessary.
+If necessary, parents will be informed and invited to a meeting to discuss arrangements and plans for supporting the child to remain included in class as much as possible.
 A personal inclusion plan (PIP) will be drawn up to support the child to improve his/her behaviour and to support class teachers managing implementation of any agreed strategies.